l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-03-day2-4-horse-gap-neel-gap.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/georgia/day2-4/rain_fog_silas.JPEG"/>
 </figure>

-He introduces himself as Elias: trail name Missionary.
+He introduces himself as Silas: trail name Missionary.
 As we cross the summit, thunder rumbles in the distance.
 We exchange wide-eyed glances.
 "I'm glad I'm not on the summit," I say.

 >"I told someone that I was here for spiritual enlightenment, to feel close to creation."
 >